 The President serves as the executive officer and official representative of the Music Library Association.
 In order to realize the purposes of the MLA, the President coordinates all functions of the Association and keeps in close touch with the Vice-President/Past President, Administrative Officer, the Board of Directors and committee activities.
 The President maintains especially close contact with the Publications Committee, as the President countersigns all contracts negotiated by the Association with publishers.
 The President may serve ex officio on all committees except the Nominating Committee.
 The President acts as the President of the US national branch and represents MLA at the International Association of Music Libraries, Archives, and Documentation Centres (IAML) Council and General Assembly meetings or sends a delegate. (rev. 3/2011) (rev. 5/2014)

 The President's term is two years; it follows the one-year term of Vice-President/President-Elect and succeeds to the one-year term of Past President.
-The officer so elected does not succeed herself/himself.
+Incumbents may not succeed themselves.

 Four weeks in advance of the Spring Board meeting, the President submits an annual budget request to the Finance Committee for the President's discretionary fund and for other expenses such as transportation, per diem, telephone and postage. (rev. 5/2014)

 The President is reimbursed for expenses incurred in connection with Association business, including transportation, lodging and a per diem for meals (up to half of the rate set by the US General Services Administration).
+Reimbursement for travel by car includes the cost of gas, tolls, and parking rather than the IRS mileage rates, not to exceed the cost of reasonable airfare.
+Expenses covered for the Board meeting held before the MLA Annual Meeting are lodging and half per diem only, limited to the days of the Board meeting.
 Reimbursement is limited to those expenses not covered by the person's own institution.
-Requests for reimbursement accompanied by receipts for travel and lodging are submitted to the Administrative Officer.
-Mileage will be reimbursed at the current IRS rate. (rev. 4/2009) (rev. 3/2011) (rev. 5/2014)
+Requests for reimbursement accompanied by receipts for travel and lodging are submitted to the Administrative Officer. (rev. 4/2009) (rev. 3/2011) (rev. 5/2014) (rev. approved 5/2013, updated 7/2018)

 The President calls and presides at the meetings of the Board of Directors, prepares the agenda, sends it to Board members well in advance of meetings, and directs the business to be covered in each meeting according to the established agenda.
 During the meetings the President encourages the Board to transact its business expeditiously, to submit motions in writing to the Recording Secretary, and to state clearly who is expected to do what by when so that this information will be accurately recorded in the minutes.
 The President presides at the annual business meeting of the Association, preserves order and decorum and decides points of order.
 The President maintains appropriate communication with the Board of Directors, including the expeditious polling of its members.